-5.1 Consumers should have access to accurate information and education about the level of evidence for complementary medicines and therapies in order to make well-informed choices.
-This should include the risks and opportunity costs of delaying conventional treatment.

-5.2 Consumer information and education should stress the importance of continuing to consult medical practitioners in relation to medical conditions and health concerns.

-5.3 It is important that patients inform their medical practitioner about any complementary medicines or therapies they are using.
+- 5.1.
+Consumers should have access to accurate information and education about the level of evidence for complementary medicines and therapies in order to make well-informed choices.
+This should include the risks and opportunity costs of delaying conventional treatment. - 5.2.
+Consumers should also be made aware of the potential financial impact of diverting their income from evidence-based treatment, in favour of unproven alternative medicines and therapies. - 5.3.
+Consumer information and education should stress the importance of continuing to consult medical practitioners in relation to medical conditions and health concerns. - 5.4.
+It is important that patients inform their medical practitioner about any complementary medicines or therapies they are using.

-6. Regulation

-6.1 Regulation of medicines
+6. Regulation of medicines

-6.1.1 The majority of complementary medicines do not meet the same standards of safety, quality and efficacy as mainstream medicines as they are not as rigorously tested.
-Information about the level of testing and evidence should be easily accessible by medical practitioners, consumers and complementary medicine practitioners.

-6.1.2 In the absence of sufficient efficacy data, it is essential there be clear and true statements regarding the efficacy and standards of evidence relied on, including accurate labelling.

-6.1.3 Government agencies such as the Therapeutic Goods Administration (TGA) and educational bodies such as the National Prescribing Service should ensure information on the safety, quality, efficacy and cost effectiveness of complementary medicines is readily available to consumers and health practitioners.
+- 6.1.
+The majority of complementary medicines do not meet the same standards of safety, quality and efficacy as mainstream medicines as they are not as rigorously tested.
+Information about the level of testing and evidence should be easily accessible by medical practitioners, consumers and complementary medicine practitioners. - 6.2.
+In the absence of sufficient efficacy data, it is essential there be clear and true statements regarding the efficacy and standards of evidence relied on, including accurate labelling. - 6.3.
+Government agencies such as the Therapeutic Goods Administration (TGA) and educational bodies such as the National Prescribing Service should ensure information on the safety, quality, efficacy and cost effectiveness of complementary medicines is readily available to consumers and health practitioners.

-6.1.4 Consumers and health practitioners should ensure they promptly report any adverse events they suspect are caused by a complementary medicine to the TGA.
+- 6.4.
+Consumers and health practitioners should ensure they promptly report any adverse events they suspect are caused by a complementary medicine to the TGA. - 6.5.
+The AMA supports the TGA's public database of medicine adverse events notifications.